rochekollie/codecademy-full-stack/README.md

-# Codecademy Projects
+# Full Stack Engineer Career Path

-Projects of all the book apps and try-this projects from the textbook jQuery: A Beginner's Guide" by John Pollock
+This repo contains all the Codecademy projects in the Full Stack Engineer Career Path.